 NR: Note Rated (Tasted prior to bottling)

-Both fairly new entrants to the market vis a vis Bob Campbell and Michael Cooper.
-Both ex-wine judges with very very good palates.
-Perhaps they score the wines a little highly from an international perspective but as they say the meat is in the notes not the score.
+Both fairly new entrants to the market vis a vis Bob Campbell and Michael Cooper, Sam Kim and (sadly the late) Raymond Chan were both wine judges.
+Perhaps they score the wines a little highly from an international perspective but as they say, the meat is in the notes not the score.

 96-100 (5 Star)